Color is the place where the brain and the universe meet.

 And once one does that — once one begins to notice and be aware of color — a larger window on the world is suddenly thrown open.
 A world at once filled with delicacy and subtly, vibrancy and brilliance.

-Enchanted Color is the Art Experience I’ve created at the invitation of Bishop’s Lodge Auberge Resort for the benefit of their guests. one – two hour immersive hands-on art class, Enchanted Color is designed to open guest’s awareness and appreciation of the exhilarating world of color.
+Enchanted Color is the Art Experience I’ve created at the invitation of Bishop’s Lodge Auberge Resort for the benefit of their guests.
+An immersive hands-on art class, Enchanted Color is designed to open guest’s awareness and appreciation of the exhilarating world of color.
 Through fun, engaging exercises we explore color via the medium of collage — the activity of cutting, arranging and gluing papers.
-Our materials are beautifully hand-painted papers that I have created specially for Enchanted Color.
+Our materials are beautifully hand-painted papers that I’ve created specially for Enchanted Color.
 Each guest is provided a packet of gorgeous materials to keep, so that they may continue to explore collage and color at home.
 Absolutely no previous art experience is necessary; all levels are welcome.

 If you are planning at stay at Bishop’s Lodge, book an Enchanted Color session by contacting the resort.